 - The John Woo classic Hard Boiled, where Mad Dog takes shots at our heroes with a .223 caliber pistol towards the climax of the film.

-- Hard Target, used by the film's Big Bad Emil Fouchon.
+- Another John Woo movie, Hard Target, had this used by the film's Big Bad Emil Fouchon.
 His is a .45-70 version.
-Towards the end of the film, he forces Chance Boardeaux's love interest to load it for him, suggestively ordering her to "load me".
+Towards the end of the film, he forces Chance Boudreaux's love interest to load it for him, suggestively ordering her to "load me".

 - In Fate/Zero, this is the weapon of choice of Kiritsugu Emiya.
-It uses custom bullets called "Origin Bullets" which have magical properties.
+It uses custom bullets called "Origin Bullets" which have magical properties, alone with more mundane .30-06 rounds for disposing of lesser targets.

 - In the No One Lives Forever series, it appears as the Bacalov Corrector.
 It's a Sniper Pistol with a long range scope, and fires high explosive ammunition.